choojs/choo/README.md

 ```

 Generally people using `choo` shouldn't be too worried about the specifics of
-`plugins`, as the internal API is (unfortunatly by necessecity) quite complex.
+`plugins`, as the internal API is (unfortunatly by nesessity) quite complex.
 After all they're the most powerful way to modify a `choo` appliction.

 __:warning: Warning :warning:: plugins should only be used as a last resort.